Travel Fare Aggregation

 Airline and OTA Price Monitoring

-Airfare prices change constantly — a single route can see dozens of price adjustments in a single day based on demand signals, competitor pricing, and inventory levels.
-Capturing these changes requires persistent monitoring from IPs in each market where you want accurate pricing data.
-For a fare comparison site covering routes across Europe, you need residential proxies in every major European market to see the localized fares, taxes, and fees that each airline applies.
-This data feeds dynamic pricing engines and comparison databases that help travelers find the best deals.
-The same approach applies to hotel rates, car rental prices, and package deals — each adjusts pricing based on the booker's apparent location, and each requires location-specific proxy access to capture accurate rates.
+Airfare prices move constantly.
+A single route can see dozens of adjustments in one day based on demand, competitor pricing, and inventory.
+Catching those changes means persistent monitoring from IPs in every market where you want accurate data.
+A comparison site covering European routes needs residential in every major European market to see the localised fares, taxes, and fees each airline applies.
+That data feeds dynamic pricing and comparison databases that help travellers find the best deals.
+Same approach applies to hotel rates, car rentals, and package deals, each one prices by apparent location, and each needs market-specific proxy access to capture the real number.

 04